yccheng66/cprep/readme.md

 The problem is to write a program that asks the user to type in his/her name on the _console input_, and print the string "Hello, <name>", where <name> is what the user previous typed for his/her name on the _console output_.

 ## Tasks (HTSI - plans)
-- (Eng) installing g++ for mac (xcode): xcode-select --install
 - (Eng) What is program in c/cpp?
   - computer, os, program (console app)
 - (Eng) Program
   - source: what programmer writes in C/C++
   - binary: what computer runs, beginning with the entry point main
-- (Eng) How do I type a cpp program?
+  - installing g++ for mac (xcode): xcode-select --install
- - atom, vi, vim, etc.
+  - editing a cpp program with atom, vi, vim, etc.
+- (Lan) What is the entry point of a cpp program
-- (Prog) How to write the main function?
+  - How to write the main function?
 - (Eng) How to build a program?
   - command line: g++
   - make and makefile
-- (Prog) How to print to console out?
+- (Lan) How to print to console out?
   - console output (standard output stream): cout (c++)
   - stream insertion operator <<
   - standard library: std:cout
-- (Prog) How to read from console in?
+- (Lan) How to read from console in?
   - console input (standard input stream): cin (c++)
   - stream extraction operator >>
   - standard library: std:cin